-The trusted old Public Switched Telephone Network (PSTN), with its Analog lines, ISDN BRI, E1 or t1 lines, are gradually being replaced by IP telephony.
+The trusted old Public Switched Telephone Network (PSTN), with its Analog lines, ISDN BRI, E1, or T1 lines, is gradually being replaced by VoIP.
 An increasing number of businesses are using more modern and flexible SIP Trunks.

-SIP Trunking service is usually provided by an internet service provider (ISP).
-Unlike a PTSN provider, the lines provided are not physical lines, but a service provided over your internet connection.
-The SIP Trunk Provider provides phone numbers and lines, usually at better rates than the traditional providers and with more flexibility and shorter contract durations.
+An internet service provider (ISP) usually provides SIP Trunking service.
+Unlike a PTSN provider, the lines provided are not physical but a service provided over your internet connection.
+The SIP Trunk Provider includes phone numbers and lines, usually at better rates than the traditional providers and with more flexibility and shorter contract durations.

-This guide explains what SIP Trunks are, their advantages, and how you can make the move.
+This guide explains SIP Trunks, their advantages, and how you can make a move.

 What are SIP Trunks?

-A SIP trunk is the modern-day equivalent of a T1 trunk.
-Where in the past you would buy a T1 trunk from a Telco provider and connect it to your legacy PBX, today you can buy a SIP trunk from an ITSP (Internet Telephony Service Provider) and connect it to your VoIP/IP PBX.
+A SIP trunk is the modern-day equivalent of a T1 line.
+Where in the past you would buy a T1 line from a Telco provider and connect it to your legacy PBX, today you can buy a SIP trunk from an ITSP (Internet Telephony Service Provider) and connect it to your VoIP/IP PBX.
 SIP trunks use the SIP standard.
-The name ‘trunk’ comes from the telecom world and it means, more or less, a group of phone lines.
+The name ‘trunk’ comes from the telecom world, and it means, more or less, a group of phone lines.

-Using this standard protocol, telecom service (VoIP) providers connect one or more channels to the customer’s PBX.
+Telecom service (VoIP) providers use this standard protocol to (VoIP) providers connect one or more channels to the customer’s PBX.
 Phone numbers and DIDs are linked to the SIP trunk.
-In many cases, numbers can be ported to the SIP Trunk.
+In most cases, numbers can be ported to the SIP Trunk.

 Benefits of SIP Trunking